Health Topics

 What is it used for?

-- Certain types of cancer that affect your bone marrow, blood, or immune system
+- Certain types of cancer that affect your bone marrow, blood, or immune system.

-- Chronic (long-term) infections
+- Chronic (long-term) infections.

-- Genetic diseases you're born with (uncommon)
+- Genetic diseases you're born with (uncommon).

 Why do I need an immunoglobulins blood test?

-- Sinus, throat, and ear infections
+- Sinus, throat, and ear infections, especially strep throat.

-- Respiratory infections, such as pneumonia and bronchitis
+- Respiratory infections, such as pneumonia and bronchitis.

-- Diarrhea
+- Diarrhea and/or gastrointestinal infections.

 - Serious infections from germs that don't usually cause problems in healthy people, such as:

-- Cytomegalovirus (a virus related to chickenpox)
+- Cytomegalovirus (a virus related to chickenpox).

-- A yeast infection in the mouth, eyes, or digestive tract (thrush)
+- A yeast infection in the mouth, eyes, or digestive tract (thrush).

 What happens during an immunoglobulins blood test?